bxparks/AceRoutine/README.md

-The `Channel` object requires 2 copies of the parameterized `<T>` type so its size is equal to `1 + 2 * sizeof(T)`, rounded to the nearest memory alignment boundary (i.e. 12 for a 32-bit processor).
+The `Channel` object requires 2 copies of the parameterized `<T>` type so its size is equal to `1 + 2 * sizeof(T)`, rounded to the nearest memory alignment boundary (i.e. a total of 12 bytes for a 32-bit processor).

 ### CPU